swayos/swayos.github.io/README.md

 - LibreOffice for office work
 - Nautilus as file manager
 - Foot for terminal
+- Visual Music Player for offline music
+- MultiMedia File Manager for media/document viewing and managing

 You open apps by pressing WIN key + SPACE or by clicking on the quick launch icons.
 If you need anything else open the app store by clicking on the shield icon on the right side of the status bar, search for it and click on the green download button.